 You want to keep it simple so people can mingle and so you aren’t stuck in the kitchen the whole time.
 Appetizers are always the best party foods as they aren’t that filling and you don’t have to coordinate a giant sit down meal.
 They also lend themselves to people stopping by and leaving at different times.
 Finger foods always make good choices as people can usually stand or walk around when eating.
 Besides you can have a continual variety of finger foods for a party to serve throughout.
 I always start with some basic chips and dip set out for the first guests to arrive.
 Then I move on to cold appetizers followed by hot ones once more people show up.
 You don’t want to serve hot appetizers too soon because they will get cold quickly if not many people are there to eat them.

-We often have date nights once a week and create elaborate appetizer platters to go with Rick Steves Monday Night Travel.
+We often have date nights once a week and create meat and cheese boards to go with Rick Steves Monday Night Travel.
 However, here I focused on easy things for entertaining that don’t require too much time or effort.
 I have also included some sponsored links for festive serving ware.

 Finger Foods: Caprese

 This is a good finger food for a Christmas party due to the red and green colors.

 - Mozzarella cheese cut into thick 1”x2” slices

 - Cherry, grape, or Roma tomatoes